 Haines has a varied food and drink scene, which champions native Alaskan fare alongside some worldly offerings.
 You’ll find everything from food trucks serving innovative takes on local favorites to roadhouse restaurants offering a blend of sweet and savory staples.
 Downtown has one of the highest concentrations of food outlets in the city, and the historic houses here provide plenty of character to admire.
 Haines is also home to a handful of local breweries and a gin distillery, which offer a great taste of natively brewed craft beers and spirits.

-One of the most original keepsakes you can collect on a visit to Haines is a piece of art by a local artist, and for this you won’t be short of options.
-Haines has a thriving gallery scene, abundant with works created by local makers and inspired by the scenic beauty of the surrounding area.
-From watercolour paintings of palatial glaciers, to ceramic sculptures of bears and wooden carved Alaskan Indian arts, you’ll find both traditional and contemporary tastes catered for.
+One of the most original keepsakes you can collect on a visit to Haines is a piece of art by a local artist and for this you won’t be short of options.
+Haines has a thriving gallery scene, abundant with works inspired by the scenic beauty of the surrounding area.
+From watercolor paintings of palatial glaciers, to ceramic sculptures of bears and wooden carved Alaskan Indian arts, you’ll find both traditional and contemporary tastes catered for.